Luke-Wilson/blog/source/_posts/Setting-up-React-with-Webpack.md

 {% endcodeblock %}

 Let's just create a standard server in <code>server.js</code>.
 We'll add some necessary code to get Webpack running.
 We need to:
-1. create your <code>compiler</code> object from webpack and our config
+1. create our <code>compiler</code> object from webpack and our config
 2. use our <code>webpack-dev-middleware</code> with our compiler object and input some options